inside.ewu.edu

 Library or laboratory study of a chemical problem.

-This course includes a detailed study of atmospheric, soil, water, and waste water chemistry.
-Aspects of environmental/analytical chemistry will be introduced.
-Laboratory work will cover aspects of sampling, instrumental and automated analysis, and regulatory requirements.
-Students will concentrate in the area of their particular interest, leading to a comprehensive written research report and presentation.
-Laboratory work is included.
+Includes a detailed study of atmospheric, soil, water, and waste water chemistry.
+Aspects of environmental/analytical chemistry are introduced.
+Laboratory work covers aspects of sampling, instrumental and automated analysis, and regulatory requirements.
+Students concentrate in the area of their particular interest, leading to a comprehensive written research report and presentation.
+Companion course to CHEM 416L.

 Notes: for CHEM 421, completion of a computer programming course is strongly recommended.